 - Raising money for food and farm-based businesses;

-- Small business finance;
+- Small business finance and bookkeeping;

 - Sustainable food systems;

 - Finding fulfillment in work and life; and

 November 8, 2015 in San Francisco, CA